 The construction of the line is likely to cause considerable disruption for Warwickshire residents who either live near the construction works or who travel through the affected areas on a regular basis.
 To keep informed of road closures, HS2 drop-in sessions and other updates please visit this page on a regular basis.

-Notice is given of significant impact on residents of Southam and surrounding villages due to road closures near to the Long Itchington Wood tunnel.
-The machine that will bore the tunnel cannot operate without power and water and so a high-voltage electricity supply will be laid from the nearest sub-station near Harbury.
-The power cable has to be buried along existing highways and this work will be undertaken in five phases, each lasting around two months.
+1. Notice is given of significant impact on residents of Southam and surrounding villages due to road closures near to the Long Itchington Wood tunnel due to the installation of an electricity supply for the machine to bore the tunnel.
 The roads affected include the B4552 outside Harbury, Bascote Heath village and a section of the Welsh Road.
-Further details will be posted when they are known.

 DROP-IN SESSIONS/ENGAGEMENT EVENTS